mamedev/docs/source/os-specific/sdlconfig.rst

 **-audio_latency** *<value>*

 	This controls the amount of latency built into the audio streaming.
-By default MAME tries to keep the DirectSound audio buffer between 1/5 and 2/5 full.
+By default MAME tries to keep the audio buffer between 1/5 and 2/5 full.
 On some systems, this is pushing it too close to the edge, and you get poor sound sometimes.
 The latency parameter controls the lower threshold.
 The default is *1* (meaning lower=1/5 and upper=2/5).
 Set it to 2 (**-audio_latency 2**) to keep the sound buffer between 2/5 and 3/5 full.
 If you crank it up to 4, you can *definitely* notice audio lag.

 SDL Keyboard Mapping